Buying Strategy

 Workload Rating Below Your Use

-If you're building a RAID-6 array and the drives are rated for 180 TB/year but your array will do 400 TB/year, that's a mismatch.
-Step up to Red Pro or enterprise.
+If you're building a RAID-6 array and drives are rated for 180 TB/year but your array will do 400+ TB/year, that's a mismatch.
+Step up to Red Pro or enterprise drives.

 SMR Without Explicit Purpose

-Shingled Magnetic Recording drives are cheaper but perform worse in RAID.
-SMR in NAS/RAID = risk of data loss.
-Use CMR only.
+Shingled Magnetic Recording drives are cheaper but perform catastrophically in RAID.
+SMR in NAS/RAID = data loss risk.
+Always use CMR.
+See CMR-only drives.

 AFR Above 2% Without Clear Reason

-If Backblaze shows a model with 2%+ AFR and there are alternatives under 1%, pick the better one.
-Budget savings aren't worth the risk.
+If Backblaze shows a model with 2%+ AFR and alternatives exist under 1%, pick the better one.
+Budget savings aren't worth premature failure risk.

 Warranty Under 3 Years